henkaku-center/henkaku-community/en/Henkaku Token.md

 ## Rules

 Breaching any of the following rules will cause the member to be banned from the community indefinitely.
-The community may halt all trading and freeze the currency if the breach is irrersibly severe.
+The community may halt all trading and freeze the currency if the breach is irreversibly severe.

 - The tokens may only be held by community members and may never be given or traded to non-community members.
 - The tokens do not have any commercial value and any activity that suggests that the tokens have commercial value is forbidden.